Register as New Patient

-If you wish to register with the practice you can do so by registering online or by calling in to reception and completing a New Patient Registration form.
-You will also need to complate a GMS1 Form.
-It would be helpful if you could request your NHS number from your current practice as this speeds up the process of locating you on our clinical system.
-You will also be asked to provide a form of photographic ID and proof of address.
+If you wish to register with the practice the quickest and easiest way to do this is by registering online.
+Alternatively you can download and print a paper copy of the form or call in to reception to collect one.
+If you don't already know this, it would be helpful if you could request your NHS number from your current practice as this speeds up the process of locating you on our clinical system but this is not mandatory.

 Upon registering you will be offered a ‘New Patient Health check’ with our Healthcare Assistant.
 There may be a delay between us requesting your medical records from your previous GP and receiving them in the surgery.
 Your New Patient Health check is important in helping us treat you should you need to see a clinician during this period.

 Please also take a look at our Practice Booklet which provides lots of information on the services we offer.

 Temporary Patient Registrations

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 If you live outside the catchment area for the surgery we may still accept you as a patient.